ArvidEriksson/contrastive-explanations/README.md

 #### Figure 1 and 2
 Takes roughly 70 hours to run on a single T4 GPU on Google Cloud VM.
+Requires the ImageNet validation dataset to be placed in '../ILSVRC2012'.

 ```
 python grad_sign_perturbation.py